On the Existence of the Adversarial Bayes Classifier (Extended Version): Main Results

 We now discuss potential algorithmic applications of pseudo-certifiable robustness.
 To begin, we start by defining the set of points at which a classifier is not pseudo-certifiably robust.
 If we define

-Then, the set of points where a classifier is not pseudo-certifiably robust is $F(A)\cup F(A^C)$.
-In Appendix~\ref{app:sequence_original}, we show that if we ``subtract" from a classifier the points at which it is not pseudo-certifiably robust, then we get a classifier with lower risk.
+Then, the set of points where a classifier is not pseudo-certifiably robust is $F(A)$.
+In Appendix~\ref{app:sequence_original}, we show that ``subtracting" from a classifier the points at which it is not pseudo-certifiably robust can only reduce the risk.
+Similarly, ``adding" to a classifier $A$ the points at which $A^C$ is not pseudo-certifiably robust can only reduce the risk as well.
 Formally, we show that $R^\e(A-F(A))\leq R^\e(A)$ and $R^\e(A\cup F(A^C)\leq R^\e(A)$ (Lemma~\ref{lemma:decreaseR_e(A)}).
-Furthermore, Lemma~\ref{lemma:decreaseR_e(A)} suggests that near the adversarial Bayes classifier, these inequalities are typically strict.
 As illustrated in Figure~\ref{fig:F(A)_F(A^C)}, $F(A),F(A^C)$ are adjacent to the boundary $\partial A$.
-Furthermore, $F(A)$ is not very "large" -- $F(A)^{-\e}=\emptyset$.
+Furthermore, $F(A)$ is not very ``large"--- in fact, $F(A)^{-\e}=\emptyset$.
 These observations suggest that, typically, if $A$ is not pseudo-certifiably robust, then there is another classifier with lower risk that can be found by making local changes to $A$.